Edit Content

 Williams & Fudge Debt Collection Harassment: Is It a Scam?

 Williams & Fudge has been in the debt collection business since 1986.
+Williams & Fudge operates in the commercial debt collection sector, dealing with various types of consumer and business debts.
 According to the Better Business Bureau, numerous complaints have been filed against the company over the years.

 The firm has been involved in more than 130 federal lawsuits relating to its debt collection practices.
 Despite their long history, the tactics employed by Williams & Fudge may raise questions about whether they are violating consumer rights.
 If you are facing constant harassment from them, it is critical to understand your options.